Dick York

-Richard Allen York (September 4, 1928 – February 20, 1992) was an American radio, stage, film, and television actor.
+Richard Allen York (September 4, 1928 – February 20, 1992) was an American actor.
 He was the first actor to play Darrin Stephens on the ABC fantasy sitcom Bewitched.
 He played teacher Bertram Cates in the film Inherit the Wind (1960).

-York's career was hampered by a serious back injury he sustained while working on the film They Came to Cordura in 1959; although his role in Bewitched was a success, he left the series in 1969 after a further decline in his physical health, and rarely acted thereafter.
+York's career was hampered by a serious back injury he sustained while working on the film They Came to Cordura in 1959.
+Although his role in Bewitched was a success, he left the series in 1969 after a further decline in his physical health, and rarely acted thereafter.
+He eventually retired from acting in the mid-1980s.

 Early life

-York was born in Fort Wayne, Indiana to Bernard York, a salesman, and Betty, a seamstress.
+He was born on September 4, 1928, in Fort Wayne, Indiana, to Bernard York, a salesman, and Betty, a seamstress.
 He grew up in Chicago, where a Catholic nun first recognized his vocal promise.
 He began his career at the age of 15 as the star of the CBS radio program That Brewster Boy.
 He also appeared in hundreds of other radio shows and instructional films before heading to New York City, where he acted on Broadway in Tea and Sympathy and Bus Stop.
 He performed with stars including Paul Muni and Joanne Woodward in live television broadcasts and with Janet Leigh, Jack Lemmon, and Glenn Ford in movies, including My Sister Eileen and Cowboy.

 While filming the movie They Came to Cordura (1959) with Gary Cooper and Rita Hayworth, he suffered a permanent, disabling back injury.
 In York's own words, "Gary Cooper and I were propelling a handcar carrying several 'wounded' men down [the] railroad track.
 I was on the bottom stroke of this sort of teeter-totter mechanism that made the handcar run.
 I was just lifting the handle up as the director yelled 'cut!' and one of the 'wounded' cast members reached up and grabbed the handle.
 Now, instead of lifting the expected weight, I was suddenly, jarringly, lifting his entire weight off the flatbed – 180 pounds or so.
 The muscles along the right side of my back tore.
 They just snapped and let loose.
-And that was the start of it all: the pain, the painkillers, the addiction, the lost career."
+And that was the start of it all."
+This left him in debilitating pain, which would, years later, result in him being unable to continue working on Bewitched.

 York's injury did not immediately end his career.
-In 1960, a year after York's injury, he played Bertram Cates (modeled on John Thomas Scopes, of "Monkey Trial" fame) in the film version of Inherit the Wind.
+In 1960, a year after his injury, York played Bertram Cates (modeled on John Thomas Scopes, of Monkey Trial fame) in the film version of Inherit the Wind.

 York went on to star with Gene Kelly and Leo G. Carroll in the ABC comedy-drama Going My Way (1962).
-York was cast in the series, which lasted one season, as Tom Colwell, who operates a secular youth center.
+He was cast in the series, which lasted one season, as Tom Colwell, who operates a secular youth center.

-York appeared in dozens of episodes of now-classic television series, including Justice, Alfred Hitchcock Presents, The Alfred Hitchcock Hour, The Untouchables, Rawhide, The Americans, Wagon Train, Father Knows Best, and CBS's The Twilight Zone and Route 66.
+York appeared in dozens of episodes of now-classic television series, including Justice, Alfred Hitchcock Presents, The Alfred Hitchcock Hour, The Untouchables, Rawhide, The Americans, Wagon Train, Father Knows Best, and CBS's The Twilight Zone, The Virginian, and Route 66.